apprunjs/apprun-docs/docs/architecture-ideas/rust-app.md

 This post should give you a quick start to use Rust/WebAssembly in the AppRun applications.
 The demo project shows the two technologies interact with each other very well.
 You can use the demo project as a template.

 We have now opened the door to a new world.
-There are much more potentials to explorer.
+There is much more potential to explore.